Skip to main content

 Each product should be scored as a bad, neutral, good or perfect match for each answer in the conversation:

-In the advice, the customer will mainly see (available) products that have a perfect or good match to his answers.
+In the advice, the customer will mainly see (available) products that have a perfect or good match to their answers.

-A product that matches poorly with one or more of the chosen answers will probably not be shown in the recommendation, or very occasionally.
+A product that matches poorly with one or more of the chosen answers will probably not be shown in the advice, or only very occasionally.

 πŸ’‘ Read more about: completely excluding bad matches in the advice.